Voluntary Quit Disqualifications

 Follow the chart below to determine if a voluntary quit disqualification must be applied when an individual loses a job.

-2. Was the individual required to register for work at the time of the job quit?
+2 Was the individual required to register for work at the time of the job quit?
+No Go to Step 3.

-4. Does the individual have good cause for quitting the job?
-Refer to Good Cause [63-408.4] below.
+4 Does the individual have good cause for quitting the job?
+Refer to Good Cause below.
+No Disqualify the individual for one, three, or six months.

 Good Cause [63-408.4]